mnylc/cit-toolkit/pages/institutions.md

 We create master files and access files when digitizing, copies of which are provided to the project partner after completion of the on-site work.

 A master file is a digital surrogate of an analog object.
 Scanned at high resolution, stored uncompressed, it should not be altered in any way.
 Access files are created from the master file.
-For our project, we used the following standards:
+For our project, we used the following standards for the most common items we digitized.
+They form part of the [DCMNY Digitization Requirements and Guidelines](https://docs.google.com/document/d/12BmpIw5No4xOEMQGC1jJ1P0NcUhL3Tg8AgEVv8QWoCI/edit?usp=sharing) produced by METRO:

 |                | **Master Files**   | **Access Files** |
 | -------------- | :--------------: |:--------------:|